- Published on December 13, 2010

 Several other aspects make this study unique.

-First, UAB students ages 18-30 can be involved directly and receive course credit.
+First, UAB students can be involved directly and receive course credit.
 The study will follow students who enroll in special sections of the PE 131 Aerobics course.
 Classes are offered every hour from 7 a.m. to 2 p.m.
 Monday, Wednesday and Friday.
 More than 40 students already have enrolled for the spring semester.

 Students will meet in the Campus Recreation Center, check out a heart-rate monitor and exercise in their target range for at least 30 minutes each session.